OlaHulleberg/mcpc/docs/server-implementation.md

 # Server Implementation Guide

+MCPC servers enable real-time updates, progress notifications, and asynchronous responses through your standard MCP transport - no additional transport mechanisms needed.

 For implementing MCPC in your MCP servers, use the `MCPCHelper` class to handle message creation, background tasks, and progress updates.
+The helper automatically manages bidirectional communication through your existing MCP transport while maintaining backward compatibility.

 ```python
 from mcp.server import Server